IakMastro/Revelations/to_do.md

 * Further, refactoring of front end to bring it to good React standards and use more components and pass more props.
   API calls should also happen in a different file as well.
 * Add dynamic URLs through the use of a dotenv file.
-* Potentially see if Ansible is useful for this project.
+* Add Ansible to this project.
 * Write a how-to manual for users
+* Write a small adoc file explaining how to configure the oauth server for this project.
 * Finish the write-up, make more diagrams to export them as images for the final version and find free pictures on the web.
 * Continue the work on the presentation.